serenity-is/docs/howto/how_to_use_a_third_party_plugin_with_serenity.md

 This component has a NuGet package but unfortunately it is not in a standard fashion (it doesn't place files into your project folders), so we'll have to download files manually.

-Download this file and put it under MyProject.Web/Scripts:
+Download this script file and put it under MyProject.Web/Scripts:

 https://raw.githubusercontent.com/davidstutz/bootstrap-multiselect/master/dist/js/bootstrap-multiselect.js

-Download this file and put it under MyProject.Web/Content:
+Download this CSS file and put it under MyProject.Web/Content:

 https://raw.githubusercontent.com/davidstutz/bootstrap-multiselect/master/dist/css/bootstrap-multiselect.css